Ishimstn/league-lore-generator/README.md

 ## Setting up Environment Variables

-I personally did not upload my .env file onto github for security reaons and to not breach OpenAI policy
+I personally did not upload my .env file onto github for security reasons and to not breach OpenAI policy

 Create a `.env` file in the root directory of the project with the following content: